twinbasic/documentation/docs/Features/Overview.md

 ### `Implements` for interfaces
 Similar to the above, for forms/UCs/classes that use `Implements`, you can use `Sub Bar() Implements IFoo.Bar`.
 Note that you can specify more than one implemented method; for more information, see the Enhancements to Implements subsection of the Interfaces and Coclasses section detailing the new in-language syntax for defining these.

->[!NOTE]
+{: .note }
->These are opt-in and optional\
+> These are opt-in and optional\
->For compatibility, twinBASIC will always continue to support the traditional syntax for event handling and Implements, and you're not required to use this new syntax (or *any* of the additions described in this article).
+> For compatibility, twinBASIC will always continue to support the traditional syntax for event handling and Implements, and you're not required to use this new syntax (or *any* of the additions described in this article).
 Whether or not automatically created prototypes use this syntax is controlled via IDE Options: "IDE: Use new handles/implements syntax".

 ## Enhancements to user-defined types (UDTs)